-Distances are measured in a straight line and are calculated to three decimal places (for example 1.543 miles) by the Leicestershire County Council school admissions team from the Post Office address point of the child's home to the Post Office address point of the academy (the gate at the main entrance to the academy on Barkestone Lane, Bottesford).
+- 25 Distances are measured in a straight line and are calculated to three decimal places (for example 1.543 miles) by the Leicestershire County Council school admissions team from the Post Office address point of the child's home to the Post Office address point of the academy (the gate at the main entrance to the academy on Barkestone Lane, Bottesford).
+This paragraph replaced to match the wording used by Leicestershire's admissions team in operating its geomapping system.
+There is no change to the definition used. - Distances are measured in a straight line and are calculated by the Leicestershire County Council school admissions team using a computerised mapping system (Mapinfo), from the centre point of the child's home property to the academy's main gate (the gate at the main entrance to the academy on Barkestone Lane, Bottesford).